CMS Modified NCD 95 for Injection Sclerotherapy for Esophageal Variceal Bleeding — What Billing Teams Need to Know in 2026

-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 95 governing injection sclerotherapy for esophageal variceal bleeding, effective March 7, 2026.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 95 governing injection sclerotherapy for esophageal variceal bleeding, with an effective date of March 7, 2026.
 The policy confirms Medicare coverage under the Physicians' Services benefit category.
-No specific CPT codes are listed in the policy document itself — and that gap is the first thing your billing team needs to address.
+This policy does not list specific CPT codes.

 Quick-Reference Table